Transylvania County, North Carolina: Government and politics

-At present Transylvania is a solidly Republican county, although much less so than the vast majority of Appalachia.
+Transylvania is a solidly Republican county in federal elections, although less so than most of Appalachia.
 No Democratic presidential nominee has carried Transylvania County since Jimmy Carter did so in 1976.
+In 2024, Democratic gubernatorial candidate Josh Stein flipped the county, marking the first time a democratic gubernatorial candidate had won the county in 20 years.

 Transylvania County has a council-manager form of government, with a five-member Board of Commissioners elected at large.
 The Commissioners hire and supervise a separate County Manager.
 The current County Manager is Jaime Laughter.
-The current members of the Board of Commissioners are Jason Chappell (chairman), Jake Dalton (vice-chairman), Teresa McCall, Larry Chapman, and David Guice.
+The current members of the Board of Commissioners are Jason Chappell (chairman), Jake Dalton (vice-chairman), Teresa McCall, Larry Chapman, and Emmett Casciato.

 Transylvania Regional Hospital (TRH) was formed in 1933 with the mission to serve the community's health care needs.
 A 94-bed facility fully accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), it has more than 120 active, consulting and courtesy physicians representing a full spectrum of specialties.

 Transylvania County is a member of the Land-of-Sky Regional Council of governments.

 The current mayor of Brevard is Maureen Copelof.
 The current mayor of Rosman is Brian Shelton.